Industry News

 Nairobi has enjoyed a construction boom over the past five years.

-The Nairobi National Park faces irreversible impacts by the construction boom of recent years, which threatens to destroy the unique natural treasures of the city’s main tourist attraction.
+The Nairobi National Park faces irreversible impacts from the construction boom of recent years, which threatens to destroy the unique natural treasures of the tourist attraction.

-A senior official at the Kenya Wildlife Service (KWS) who requested anonymity because he had not been authorised to speak on record told the Construction Kenya that huge construction projects had a direct negative impact on the eco-system of this conservation area.
+A senior official at the Kenya Wildlife Service (KWS) who requested anonymity because he had not been authorised to speak on record told CK that huge construction projects had a direct negative impact on the ecosystem of this conservation area.

-“The upswing of the economy brings its own challenges, such as human settlements encroaching on protected areas.
-So the encroachment of the park comes from high class settlements and the slums that follow them,” he said.
+“The upswing of the economy brings its challenges, such as human settlements encroaching on protected areas.
+So the encroachment of the park comes from high-class settlements and the slums that follow them,” he said.

 Nairobi has enjoyed a construction boom over the past five years brought about by increasing urbanization and population growth.
 This has fuelled demand for both residential and commercial property – leading to high land prices in the capital.